akoidan/pychat/README.md

 Take a look at [Contributing.md](/CONTRIBUTING.md) for more info details.

 # TODO list
+* Add user to room search should be case insensitive
 * Fix onscroll load messages in mobile
 * Add quote message
 * Add payback to firebase